 We have all run our toes over a household carpet, rug or mat to create patterns of the perturbed surfaces – shadows casting differently depending on the angle of the fibers we move around with our feet.
-Someone has taken this idea and applied it with a greater intentionality than ever as part of a curious hanging wall carpet somewhere between art and decor.
+Well, someone has taken this idea and applied it with a greater intentionality than ever as part of a collection of curious hanging wall carpet tiles, which we’d categorize somewhere between art and decor.

 Tens of thousands of tiny fibers, spread across ten square feet of wall, come together in this clever design.
 Each fiber is attached via a socket joint to make it the right balance of firm and flexible – far easier to create patterns in than your typical home carpet.

 While this artistic rug idea by Giles Miller is a great first step, it seems almost a shame to merely hang the finished product on a wall – would this not also work great as an amazing floor mat or even entire room-sized carpet?

 “We create artistically focussed surfaces, architecture and sculpture.
 In each discipline the studio brings new meaning to spaces by celebrating the relationship between materials and light.
 Giles Miller Studio has created acclaimed and award-winning work for some of the world’s most prestigious brand-names across a variety of industries.
 The scope and scale of the studio’s work ranges from miniature individual components to artworks the size of buildings.”

 “The first consideration for any piece by Giles Miller Studio is always its environment – whether that is a natural landscape or the tone and direction of light in a public building.
 The resulting work brings a defining character to the surrounding space.
 Giles Miller Studio is engaged in an ongoing experiment into the relationship between materials and light, in the constant pursuit of creative and technical originality.
 Its work is the result of a marriage of client ambitions and the creative trajectory of the studio.”